 Real Gross Domestic Product (RGDP)

 Government spending has continued to increase.
-For the past three quarters, federal spending has increased 4.1, 2.6. and 3.5%.
-This compares to an average of less than 0.2% between 2014 and 2017.
-Government spending fuels economic growth by adding to a country’s aggregate demand.
-Visit our free lesson, Gross Domestic Product – Measuring an Economy’s Performance
+For the past three quarters, federal spending has increased 4.1, 2.6. and 3.7%.
+This compares to a less than 0.5% average quarterly increase in 2016.
+Government spending contributes to economic growth by adding to a country’s aggregate demand.
+(Read Fiscal Policy – Managing the Economy By Taxing and Spending.)

 Personal Income and Outlays